kargam0167/kargam0167.github.io/_posts/2023-10-14-What-doesnt -destroy -us- strengthens.markdown

 ---
 layout: post
 title:  What doesn't destroy us strengthens us
-description: Pursuing a Ph.D. is like an extreme mental workout—it can either grind you down or build you up, much like my two decades of skydiving.
+description: How two decades of skydiving influence one's identity
 date:   2023-10-14 15:01:35 +0300
 image:  '/images/04-3.jpg'
 tags:   [workflow, hobby, study]
 ---
-Pursuing a Ph.D. is an extreme mental workout — it can either grind you down or build you up, much like experiences from my two decades of skydiving.
-This "odd" hobby has sharpened my sense of risk and taught me to stay completely in the moment, lessons that are unexpectedly valuable in the rapidly changing world.
-This has occupied my mind for the past four years and has become a core of my Ph.D.
+Apart from my R&D career, I have been skydiving for more than twenty years.
+This "weird" activity has taught me two things: profound lessons on risk perception and the art of being utterly present.

 ![Workflow]({{site.baseurl}}/images/2.1.jpg)
 *Photo by [Balkouras Nicos](https://unsplash.com/photos/ncOQxZe8Krw) on [Unsplash](https://unsplash.com/)*

-The R&D sector faces instability today, highlighted by significant layoffs at major tech companies such as Google and Amazon.
-Yet, this period presents an excellent opportunity for self-investment.
-This approach will likely pay off in a year or two, leading to greater knowledge, financial strength, and resilience.
-Downturns often prompt a reevaluation of personal finances, encouraging the shedding of unnecessary expenses and a general downsizing in various aspects of life.
-In the light of the economic downturn, it is important to remember the following:
+Today, the R&D sector faces instability, highlighted by significant layoffs at major Tech companies.
+Unemployment in Tech, thus, is a big risk.
+Yet, this period presents an excellent opportunity for self-investment, and there is a river of opportunities for different courses to understand the business implication of (relatively)new technology of natural language processing.
+This approach will likely pay off in a year or two, leading to more excellent knowledge, financial strength, and resilience.
+It's natural to feel a mix of excitement and apprehension.
+As German sociologist Ulrich Beck insightfully posited:

-> When actions become about making money, it distorts and destroys the initial action (Simmel 1978)

-This reflection is crucial now more than ever, as the pursuit of wealth can sometimes lead to a departure from our efforts' original passion and purpose, including the noble pursuit of innovation.
-The impact of uncertainty is evident as long-term job security and linear career paths become relics of the past, replaced by short-term projects and a shifting allegiance from single employers to a broader quest for innovation and personal growth.
-This mirrors the larger societal shift towards a digital economy, where entrepreneurship and innovation are not just valued but are essential for survival and success.
+> Risks can manifest as both threats and opportunities.
+The challenge and the beauty rest in our choices of engagement

 <div class="gallery-box">
   <div class="gallery">